Stockbrokers' Secrets: Equity Compensation Strategies For Volatile Markets

 1. Engage in financial housekeeping.
 If you have a financial plan with goals for your stock grant gains, stick to it.
 If not, create it now before the market recovery excites you into taking risks without thinking.
 Clients of mine who have committed to a plan and stuck to it have experienced better investment returns than those who have tried to time the market.

-But they got out before the 2009 lows.
-Their stock currently trades at $35.
-Their 2007 grants are still out of the money but their 2008 grants were at $8.60.
+Their stock currently trades at $65.
+Their 2007 grants are just barely in the money but their 2008 grants were at $8.60.
 We exercised them in 2014 at $24.50.
 Meanwhile, during the downturn of 2008, the balanced portfolios I constructed with the stock-sale proceeds (which exclude the stock of issuers in the same industry as their company) performed a little better than the broader market and exhibited significantly less volatility than their company's stock.

 2. Do not overplay tax changes.
 It is a good idea to review your plan periodically to see how tax increases, tax cuts, or changes in your marginal tax bracket may alter your situation.
 (In my article on year-end planning, I discuss my thinking about the impact of tax increases.)
 But don't obsess about tax consequences that stem from the timing of option exercises or sales of shares after restricted stock/RSU vesting.
 Market volatility can take the equivalent of the top 39.6% marginal tax bracket away from you in a matter of days!